garethjmsaunders/digital-code-style-guide/html.md

 # HTML style guide

-Version 0.5
+Version 0.6
 Last updated: Wednesday 27 April 2016

-TODO: Avoid `<address>` element.
-TODO: Microformats?
-This should be in the CSS guide.
+* TODO: Microformats.
-TODO: Add more information about comments -- what and why to comment
+* TODO: Add more information about comments -- what and why to comment.
-TODO: 'Avoid JavaScript generated markup' clarify more.
+* TODO: Clarify the 'Avoid JavaScript generated markup' section.
-TODO: Merge in elements from https://github.com/joshbuchea/
+* TODO: Merge in elements from https://github.com/joshbuchea/.

 <!-- MarkdownTOC -->